-For their impact on hormone function linking them to certain cancers, parabens are also a “no” for curly hair (or any hair for that matter).
+For their impact on hormone function linking them to certain cancers, parabens are also a hard no for curly hair, or any hair for that matter.

 It gets a little more complicated when we talk about alcohol in products for curly hair.
-One of the most commonly used alcohols in cosmetics is ethyl alcohol, also referred to as ethanol, SD Alcohol, or Alcohol Denat in its denatured form.
-Ethyl alcohols are fast drying, which makes them essential for aerosol delivery.
-That same quality can make ethyl alcohols drying, however, which means you want to use them sparingly with curly hair (a misting of WORKING spray to set your beachy waves is fine, especially because it has hydrating aloe vera to counteract any impact ethyl alcohol would have.
-Emptying a can of hairspray on your hair every day…well, that’s not a great idea for anyone).
+One of the most commonly used alcohols in cosmetics is ethyl alcohol—also referred to as ethanol, SD Alcohol, or Alcohol Denat in its denatured form.
+Ethyl alcohols are fast drying, which make them essential for aerosol delivery.
+However, that same quality can make ethyl alcohols drying for your hair too, which means you want to use them sparingly with curly hair.
 Many hair gels also contain ethyl alcohol.
-NUVO gel is alcohol-free, which is why it is so successful as a hydrating curl enhancer.
+SEVEN Cubica® NUVO gel is alcohol-free, which is why it’s such a successful hydrating curl enhancer.

-A second group of alcohols classified as “fatty alcohols” pretty much throws that “alcohol is drying” concept out the window.
-Fatty alcohols (cetyl alcohol, cetearyl alcohol, stearyl or behenyl alcohol, for instance) are typically derived from coconut or other vegetable sources.
+A second group of alcohols—classified as fatty alcohols—pretty much throws that “alcohol is drying” concept out the window.
+Fatty alcohols (such as: cetyl alcohol, cetearyl alcohol, stearyl or behenyl alcohol) are typically derived from coconut or other vegetable sources.
 They are gentle, excellent conditioners for both skin and hair.

 Balance the use of silicones in your hair products.